Wills and Trusts in Kentucky

 States may have similarities in how they handle the distribution of assets that go to probate.
 But as always, the devil is in the details.
 However, in most states, probate is required.
 Unless an estate is particularly small, and doesn’t concern the transfer of real property.
 An experienced will and trust or estate planning attorney can better help you navigate this process.

 The Kentucky State Legislature sets the amount of an estate for probate at $15,000 and over.
 However, probate can be generally avoided by creating a living trust.
 This allows you to pass virtually all assets on to the beneficiary of your choosing without a lengthy and possibly provocative court process.
-You will simply need to draft a living trust, and name the person you’d like your estate to pass to as the trustee.
-However, it is important that you keep in mind that the trust only becomes valid after you have moved your assets into it.
+You will simply need to draft a living trust and name the person you’d like your estate to pass to as the trustee.
+However, you must keep in mind that the trust only becomes valid after you have moved your assets into it.
 You must also name yourself as the initial trustee, and then name the trustee to take over once you’ve passed.

 These matters are never easy to think on, but an experienced attorney in Kentucky can help you create these documents.